 This Central American country has arguably the best benefits for foreign retired people in the world, with large discounts on everything from cinemas, restaurants and concerts, to phone and water bills.
 There’s also a property-tax exemption.

-Other living costs are low with beer just over £1 a pint and a three-course restaurant meal for two costing around £30.
+Other living costs are low with beer less than £1 and a three-course restaurant meal for two costing around £30.
 Panama has an extremely well-regarded, inexpensive health system, too.

 With two long coastlines, Panama has numerous seafront locations that would suit retirees, with excellent beaches and plenty of facilities.
 Coronado in particular is a popular choice as it has a good infrastructure.